thoughtbot/flightdeck/aws/application-config/README.md

 - An Istio-managed namespace
 - A service account for an application IAM role
-- A service account for a deployment IAM role
+- Role bindings for a deployment IAM role
-- A service account for developers to view application resources
+- Role bindings for developers to view application resources
 - A SecretsManager SecretProviderClass for mounting secrets

 Example: